rysc3/project1/README.md

 What do you mean by the runtime analysis being expressed by the values of "myBigIntegers" ? are we doing it based on the nodes?
 How else can we do it?

+Do we need to to psudeocode for equals and toString methods?

 Run through and make sure we would get full credit